PeskyPotato/GrabIt/README.md

 ### Output Template
 By default the program saves by subreddit then user, if you would like to change this you can specify an output template.

-The default can be represented by `-t '%(subreddit)s/%(author)s'`.
-If you would like to only save by author, you can do the following `-t '%(author)s'`.
-Note, this is only a way to change the layout within the download location, if you wish to change the download location itself specify that with `--output`.
+The default can be represented by `-t '%(subreddit)s/%(author)s/%(id)s-%(title)s.%(ext)s'`.
+If you would like to only save by author and name the file by title, you can do the following `-t '%(author)s/%(title)s.%(ext)s'`.

+Note, if you ues this parameter you must specify a template for the filename and use `%(ext)s` if you wish the files to save properly.
+If you only wish to change the output directory you can use the `--output` parameter.

 Below are the available tags